mrezaamini/Serial-Adder/README.md

 ## Support + Feedback

 Include information on how to get support.
-Consider adding:
 - easily contact me with [email](aminiamini433@yahoo.fr)

 ## Vulnerability Reporting